Swiss stocks - Factors to watch on Sept 10

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH, Sept 10 Swiss stocks were expected to open slightly higher on Tuesday, tracking gains on Wall Street and in Asia, which were helped by receding expectations of U.S.-led military action against Syria.
+ZURICH, Sept 10 Swiss stocks were expected to open lower on Wednesday, tracking global markets which have fallen on fears of the U.S. Federal Reserve tightening monetary policy.

-The Swiss blue-chip SMI was seen 0.4 percent higher at 7,964 points, according to premarket indications from bank Julius Baer.
+The Swiss blue-chip SMI was seen opening 0.3 percent lower at 8,800 points, according to premarket indications by bank Julius Baer.

+Swatch is indicated 0.4 percent lower, after Apple Inc. unveiled a smartwatch at a product launch overnight.

 COMPANY STATEMENTS